HackTricks-wiki/hacktricks/blockchain/blockchain-and-crypto-currencies.md

 Additionally, Jordan can also set a max fee (`maxFeePerGas`) for the transaction.
 The difference between the max fee and the actual fee is refunded to Jordan, i.e. `refund = max fee - (base fee + priority fee)`.
 Jordan can set a maximum amount to pay for the transaction to execute and not worry about overpaying "beyond" the base fee when the transaction is executed.

-As the base fee is calculated by the network based on demand for block space, this last param: maxFeePerGas helps to control the maximum fee that is going to be payed.&#x20;
+As the base fee is calculated by the network based on demand for block space, this last param: maxFeePerGas helps to control the maximum fee that is going to be payed.

 ### Transactions